orianapresacan/Transformer-NeRF/README.md

 ### Generate videos with our pre-trained models

 The pre-trained transformer-based NeRF models for the Lego, Flower, and Fern datasets can be downloaded from [here](https://drive.google.com/drive/folders/1YDTc_y1C9Iit4nbcsC234R7PvBu85Zgw?usp=sharing).
-Place the directories in `./logs` in order to test it later.
+Place the directories in `./logs` in order to test it.
 See the following directory structure for an example:

 ```
 ├── logs
 │   ├── fern_test    # downloaded logs
+│   │    └── 200000.tar
 │   ├── flower_test  # downloaded logs
+│   │    └── 200000.tar
 │   ├── lego_test    # downloaded logs
+│   │    └── 200000.tar
 ```

 Run